bluekvirus/Stage.js/HOWTO.md

 ###Assets preparation
 Fonts, logos, icons and textures are the 4 major types of asset you will need when it comes to making themes.
 There is a theme preparation script that we prepared for you to get started quickly when building a new theme.

-See the **Theme Preparation** in the **Tools** section below for more details.
-Please run this script whenever you want to create a new theme.
+Read the **Theme Preparation** section below (under **Tools** ) for more details.
+Please run this script whenever you want to create a new theme or update an existing one.

 ###Preview
 There is a theme mockup elements preview context at `#navigate/_Mockups`.